From social media to content marketing: "We have to stop thinking from the channel!"

 Strategy

-First of all, you have a "strategy".
-From the very first step, you have an idea, a goal, something that helps you to distinguish the important from the unimportant.
-For example, you don't choose your topics based on who is shouting the loudest at the moment.
-Or what you like at the moment, or what you think your boss will like.
-But according to what will help you achieve your goal.
-And what doesn't fit - leave it out!
+First, you have a "strategy."
+From the very beginning, you have an idea, a goal, something that helps you distinguish the important from the unimportant.
+For example, you topics choose your topics based on who is shouting the loudest.
+Or what you like at the moment.
+Or what you think your boss will like.
+Instead, you choose based on what will help you achieve your goal.
+And if something doesn't fit, leave it out!

-What do I post?
+What should I post?
 What conveys my message or what gets lots of likes?

 Mirko Lange